edantonio505/linkedin_scrape/README.md

 You need to be in this project's root directory.
 * `cp /usr/local/bin/chromedriver ./`

-You can also download the chromedriver binary from [here](https://chromedriver.storage.googleapis.com/70.0.3538.67/chromedriver_mac64.zip)
+The chromedriver binary file can also be downloaded from [here](https://chromedriver.storage.googleapis.com/70.0.3538.67/chromedriver_mac64.zip).

 ### Config